RememberOfLife/mirabel/README.md

 ## todo
 * actually use clang-format to make everything look uniform
-* replace currently pasted surena files with the proper submodule once it is reworked
 * sound
 * replace direct_draw with a maintained fork of [nanovg](https://github.com/inniyah/nanovg), or some other basic drawing library